arincdemir/memory_game/README.md

 We checked whether the color match or not in here.
 Also, the *reset()* function which enables us start all over again is in here.

 ## Difficulties Encountered
+It was hard to discover QT library in general.

 ## Conclusion